 In 2nd and 4th sets, players complete 4 hands, always starting with 9 cards each.

-When each player receives the adequate number of cards for the given round, turn the topmost card of the remaining deck over to reveal the trump suit.
+When each player receives the adequate number of cards for the given round, turn the topmost card of the remaining deck face up to reveal the trump suit.

 Players try to win the tricks by playing the highest trump cards.
 In this case, the Queen of clubs (trump suit) takes the trick.